alexbladex/GSM-alarm---managed-by-SMS/README.md

 # GSM alarm (managed by SMS)
 This is my first project for getting acquainted with and developing skills in low-level microcontroller programming.
+I initially designed my code with the goal of consuming minimal resources.
+For example, my program takes up only 128 bytes in RAM.
+And in sleep mode with the perimeter protection function preserved, the device can operate for more than a year from a 2000 mAh battery.
 Bellow you can find first public version of GSM alarm device<br>
 A detailed description of the project, key device features, and control commands can be found at the following link:  https://mysku.club/blog/diy/94054.html (RU version) you can use google translate for another language.